Geekboieyash/Dynamic-Dashboard-/README.md

 ### Syncfusion
 From this we have used calenders, charts , dropdowns,react-grid and many other things. so with the help of this we can make our project more better in the term of visualising data.

+### npm install --legacy-peer-deps
+This command is used to install the dependencies. so with the help of this we can install the dependencies in our project.